wider2/DiffUtil_Android/README.md

-DiffUtil of RecyclerView is intended to compare two list not to update whole list if some fields changed
+DiffUtil of RecyclerView is intended to compare two list.

+not to update whole list if some fields changed.